andres20980/kasten-docs/docs/api.md

 Resource to operate on:
 Transformed resource:
 © Copyright 2017-2024, Kasten, Inc.
+### latest_api_dr.md
+## KastenDR
+- Veeam Kasten Disaster Recovery
+- API and Command Line
+API Concepts
+AuditConfigs
+Profiles
+Policies
+Policy Presets
+Actions
+Transforms
+Transform Sets
+Blueprint Bindings
+Applications
+Restore Points
+Reports
+Repositories
+KastenDR
+KastenDRReview
+KastenDRRestore
+StorageSecurityContext
+- API Concepts
+- AuditConfigs
+- Profiles
+- Policies
+- Policy Presets
+- Actions
+- Transforms
+- Transform Sets
+- Blueprint Bindings
+- Applications
+- Restore Points
+- Reports
+- Repositories
+- KastenDR
+KastenDRReview
+KastenDRRestore
+- KastenDRReview
+- KastenDRRestore
+- StorageSecurityContext
+- Monitoring
+- Auditing Veeam Kasten
+- Integrating Security Information and Event Management (SIEM) Systems
+- Reporting
+- Garbage Collector
+- Resource Requirements
+- Security Requirements
+- Support and Troubleshooting
+- Uninstalling Veeam Kasten
+- Veeam Kasten Tools
+-
+- Accessing Veeam Kasten
+- API and Command Line
+- KastenDR
+The DR API group consists of two resources used to initiate a Veeam Kasten Disaster Recovery (KDR) restore operation:
+### KastenDRReview
+KastenDRReview is an API resource used to fetch a list of available Veeam Kasten Disaster Recovery (KDR) restore points for a provided source cluster, from a provided location profile.
+This resource provides the ability to track the progress of the operation, report on any errors encountered, and provide details regarding each available KDR restore point.
+The output is used to determine the id of a specific KDR restore point to be used in defining a KastenDRRestore resource.
+### Create a KastenDRReview Example
+The following example illustrates how to create a KastenDRReview resource.
+This resource connects to the specified Veeam Kasten location profile and fetches KDR restore point information for the specified source cluster UID.
+Creating a KastenDRReview resource assumes the following prerequisites:
+- The location profile containing KDR restore points has been configured
+- The k10-dr-secret secret
+has been configured in the install namespace
+Note
+To avoid accidental, concurrent requests, only a single instance of a KastenDRReview is allowed to exist.
+### List KastenDRReviews Example
+The following example illustrates listing all KastenDRReviews resources.
+The status field provides information about the available KDR restore points, operation progress and any errors.
+### Delete KastenDRReview Example
+KastenDRReview API resources can be deleted.
+Functionally, this only serves to clean up the
+API representation; no restore point data will be deleted.
+### KastenDRReview API Type
+The following is a complete specification of the KastenDRReview resource.
+### KastenDRRestore
+KastenDRRestore is an API resource used to manage and track Veeam Kasten Disaster Recovery (KDR) restore operations.
+This resource allows users to:
+- Initiate a KDR restore operation from the latest
+KDR restore point
+- Initiate a KDR restore operation from a specific restore point provided by the KastenDRReview process.
+- Specify which resources to skip during the restore process (e.g., secrets, profiles).
+- Monitor the status of the restore operation, including error information, cause and the phase of the operation.
+### Create a KastenDRRestore Example
+The following examples illustrate how to create a KastenDRRestore resource.
+Creating a KastenDRRestore resource assumes the following prerequisites:
+- The k10-dr-secret Secret
+has been configured in the install namespace
+To avoid accidental, concurrent requests, only a single instance of a KastenDRRestore is allowed to exist.
+### Use Latest KDR Restore Point
+The following example fetches all KDR restore points for the referenced source cluster and restores the latest available as of the specified point in time.
+This method can be used without first creating a KastenDRReview.
+The pointInTime parameter is optional and can only be used for review and restore operations from an immutable location profile.
+### Use Specific KDR Restore Point
+The following example restores using a specific KDR restore point (id), from an existing KastenDRReview resource (kastenDRReviewRef).
+### List KastenDRRestore Example
+The following example illustrates listing all KastenDRRestore resources in a namespace.
+The phase column indicates the various step through which restore operation is progressing.
+### Delete KastenDRRestore Example
+KastenDRRestore API resources can be deleted.
+Functionally, this only serves to clean up the
+API representation.
+### KastenDRRestore API Type
+The following is a complete specification of the KastenDRRestore resource.
+© Copyright 2017-2024, Kasten, Inc.
 ### latest_api_actions.md
 ## Actions
 - Veeam Kasten Disaster Recovery